 - The carton enters the manifest induct, and the LPN is scanned once again to verify the carton and its contents for packing slip insertion.

 - The Print Feeder prints, folds and feeds the packing slip into the box at speeds of up to 20 cartons per minute.
 (To watch one of our print feeders in action, click here.)

 - An operator folds the flaps on the box and runs it through the fully automatic or semi-automatic case sealer with top and bottom taper.

 - The carton continues along the conveyor to the dimensional scanning and weighing system.
 This is where the DIM weight (cube dimension or weight of the carton – whichever is greater) is established.
 The data gathered here is important to reconcile records with the courier company.
 (We will talk more about DIM weights and reducing carton heights in an upcoming blog – subscribe here.)

 - Next, the LPN is scanned once more to confirm the carton’s contents and recipient.
-Once verified, a shipping label is applied to the top of the carton and is scanned to ensure it matches the
+Once verified, a shipping label is applied to the top of the carton.

 - Finally, the carton exits the pack station line to the shipping area where all the shipping operator has to do is load it onto the truck.
 Or, if something is not 100% with the order, it is re-routed to the reject lane for attention.

 The streamlining of tasks per operator at the pack stations not only resulted in a time savings of 55%, but it also saw an increase of throughput by 10%.
 This was achieved by:

 - Automating the weighing and dimensioning, which reduced the number of shipping area operators needed.

 - Reducing the number of operators on the line, which meant that fewer quality control inspectors and supervisors were required.